ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring satire of advanced stupidity
+   - Exploring predictions of ai-driven human chaos
    - Finding the satirical angle
    - Making it relatable and timeless